chengwenxi/iris-community/test.md

 blockchain itself and use the blockchain only to get consensus on the results generated through those services.
-This idea is also inspired by existing work from blockchain community when address performance issues of moving some heavy computation off the main chain, such as Lightning Network's off-chain state channels \[LIG\] as well as Plasma's fraud proof side chains \[PLA\].
-Although we are not implementing side chains, we move the blockchain unsuitable traditional business computation off chain and use the blockchain as a trustworthy mediation bus for complicated business collaboration.
+This idea is also inspired by existing work from blockchain community when address performance issues of moving some complicated computation off the main chain, such as Lightning Network's off-chain state channels \[LIG\] as well as Plasma's fraud proof side chains \[PLA\].
+Although we are not implementing side chains, we rip traditional business logic computation off the blockchain and use it as a trustworthy mediation bus for complicated business collaboration.

-For cross chain communication, Cosmos IBC\[IBC\] defined a protocol for transferring token from an account on one chain to an account on the other chain.
-IRIS leveraging IBC designed new semantics to allow cross chain computation being invoked.
-This capability is very important when building scalable business applications which we will illustrate its use case in later chapter.
+For inter chain communication, Cosmos IBC\[IBC\] defines a protocol for transferring values from an account on one chain to an account on the other chain.
+IRIS  designe new semantics to allow cross chain computation to be invoked by leveraging IBC.
+This capability is very important when building scalable business applications.
+More on its use case is in later chapter.

-Iris network provides the service infrastructure for handing the coordination of on-chain transaction processing with off-chain data processing and business logic execution.
-The iServices also have defined protocol for them to be invoked cross chain if the business requirements require.
-IRIS also provides client-side tools including smart wallet for inter-chain multi-asset as well as for accessing iServices.
-IRIS project plans to provide SDKs for easy construction of iServices.
-For example, for a specific service definition, SDKs are provided for generating the service provider side skeleton as well as service consumer side stub for major language.
+IRIS network provides the service infrastructure for handing the coordination of on-chain transaction processing with off-chain data processing and business logic execution.
+The `iServices` also have defined protocols for them to be invoked cross chain if required.
+IRIS also provides client-side tools including smart wallet for inter-chain multi-asset as well as for accessing `iServices`.
+IRIS project plans to provide SDKs for easy construction of `iServices`.
+For example, for a specific service definition, SDKs are provided for generating the service provider side skeleton as well as service consumer side stub for major languages.

 ##IRIS Network Design